fireship-io/fireship.io/content/courses/stripe-js/customers-auth.md

   next();
 }

 /**
  * Throws an error if the currentUser does not exist on the request */ function validateUser(req: Request) {
-  const user = req['currentUser'];
+  const user = req["currentUser"];
   if (!user) {
     throw new Error(
-      'You must be logged in to make this request. i.e Authroization: Bearer <token>' );
+      "You must be logged in to make this request. i.e Authroization: Bearer <token>", );
   }